raw-leak/rivulex/README.md

 </details>

 ## Acknowledgment and Timeouts
-In `nestjs-rivulex`, acknowledging processed events is a critical step to ensure the reliability and efficiency of your event-driven system.
+In Rivulex, acknowledging processed events is a critical step to ensure the reliability and efficiency of your event-driven system.
 When an event is received and processed by a handler, you must acknowledge the event to indicate its successful processing.
 Failing to acknowledge an event will result in the event being considered as unprocessed, and it may be picked up by other consumers for reprocessing.

 <details>
 <summary>Read more on Acknowledgment and Timeouts</summary>